tonioloewald/bindinator.js/docs/overview.md

 The general form is `data-bind="target=path.to.data"`.

-Note that the order is not important!
-(We live in an async world.)
+Note that it doesn't matter whether you insert DOM elements (presumably within components) before you bind the data to the path or vice versa! b8r is designed for an async world!

 ```
 <input data-bind="value=root.title">